 To prevent food poisoning at home:

-Food poisoning is especially serious and potentially life-threatening for young children, pregnant women and their fetuses, older adults, and people with weakened immune systems.
-These individuals should take extra precautions by avoiding the following foods:
+Food poisoning is especially serious during pregnancies and for young children, older adults and people with weakened immune systems.
+These illnesses may be life-threatening.
+These individuals should avoid the following foods:

 A diagnosis is based on a physical exam and a review of things that may be causing vomiting, diarrhea or other symptoms.
 Questions from your health care provider will cover: